-For Crust, combine flour, sugar, and salt in a medium bowl.
-Once mixed, add butter until combined, then add lemon juice and water.
+Combine flour, sugar, and salt in a medium bowl.
+Once mixed add butter until combined, then add lemon juice and water.
 Start with 3 tablespoons of water and add more if needed.
-My crust always seems soupy, keep kneading until the crust is no longer soupy and can be easily rolled out.
+My crust always seems soupy, just keep kneading until the crust is not longer soupy and can be easily rolled out.

 Lightly flour a flat surface and roll out dough.
 Then place dough in a pie pan and set the crust in the fridge while making the pumpkin pie filling.
 This keeps the crust from shrinking too much while it is cooking.

-Next, you will combine the pumpkin, eggs, milk, 1/2 t vanilla, cinnamon, ginger, salt, and nutmeg and stir with a whisk.
-Once well combined, pour the filling into the pie crust.
-Bake pie at 350 degrees.
+Next you will combine pumpkin, egg, egg yolk, milk, 1/2 t vanilla, cinnamon, ginger, salt, and nutmeg and stir with a whisk.
+Once well combined pour the filling into the pie crust.
+Bake pie at 425 degrees for 10 minutes, then lower the oven temperature to 350 degrees.
 This will take about 35-45 minutes.
-Allow the pie to cool before serving.
+Allow to cool before serving.

-To make the whipping cream, combine the heavy cream, 1/4 c sugar, and 1 t vanilla and mix with a mixer until the cream is somewhat stiff.
-Place some whipping cream on each slice of pie before serving.
+To make the whipping cream, combine heavy cream, 6 T sugar, and 1 t vanilla and mix with a mixer until the cream is somewhat stiff.
+Place a some whipping cream on each slice of pie before serving.

-*If you turn on your oven light you will see the pie cook from the outside in.
-The color will change as it cooks, and you will be able to tell when the pie is done by looking at it.
-If you're unsure you can stick a toothpick in the center, when the toothpick comes out clean it is done.
+*If you turn on your oven light you will be able to see the pie cook from the outside in.
+The color will change as it cooks and you will be able to tell when the pie is done by looking at it.
+If you’re unsure you can stick a toothpick in the center, when the toothpick comes out clean it is done.